 The second parent education brown-bag is noon to 1:30 p.m.
 Oct.
 11 at Walnut Creek Intermediate School.
 The topic will be "Time Management and Organizational Tips for Middle Schoolers."

-Beth Samuelson, founder of Student Organization Services., will speak.
+Beth Samuelson, founder of Student Organization Services.

 Parents will learn how to help their child take charge of organizing and managing homework as well as other activities.